PIVOTAL – A pioneering trial of worldwide importance

 Patients have played a key part in the development of PIVOTAL through a patient and carer support group.
 The group provided the ‘patient voice’ and awareness about the ongoing trial throughout all stages, including profiling, evaluation and analysis.

-“I felt like I was contributing to medical evidence for the future, aimed at trying to help make decisions about what is best for patients going forwards.
+Paul said: “I felt like I was contributing to medical evidence for the future, aimed at trying to help make decisions about what is best for patients going forwards.
 I was doing my bit really, doing my duty to help other haemodialysis patients.”

 Reviewed April 2018